ChangWan723/ChangWan723.github.io/_posts/CSLN/Algorithm/2024-06-12-Backtracking.md

 > **Backtracking algorithms are usually suitable for search-solution scenarios where the regularity is not known** (e.g., the Eight Queens problem).
 > - Because we don't know the regularity of these scenarios, we have to traverse all the solutions.
 > - However, when we encounter a step that does not satisfy the condition, we should backtrack to the previous step to avoid useless calculations.
+>
+> For problems with regularity, of course, we can also use backtracking to solve them.
+But this is not suitable because we can take a more efficient approach.
+For problems with regularity, we don't need to solve it by brute force, and we can reduce some unnecessary computations by regularity (e.g., by using dynamic programming).
 {: .prompt-tip }

 ### Advantages of Backtracking